What are the Maximum Demand changes and how will your business be affected?

 What does this mean for you?

-If you currently use an 05-08 meter, then you’ll be subjected to increased charges when your meter is re-profiled.
+If you currently use an 05-08 meter, then you’ll be subjected to increased charges when your meter is re-profiled due to the P272 legislation.
 This is mostly because all HH meters have a Meter Operator Agreement (MOP) and a Data Collector (DC) for each supply, the cost of which tends to be rolled into your final bill but not included within the actual rates.

 You will also have to pay a monthly capacity charge for the KVA level allocated to your supply.
 This is determined by the distributor measuring the Maximum Import Capacity (MIC) of your property and working out your peak energy usage.
 The charge is the result of you having to pay for the availability of your peak usage.